There are two main types of aid:

 Pell Grant and FSEOG

-Pell Grants and the Federal Supplemental Education Opportunity Grant (FSEOG) subsidies the U.S. federal government provided for students who need it to pay for college.
-These grants are limited to students with financial need, who have not earned their first bachelor’s degree, or who are enrolled in certain post-baccalaureate programs, through participating institutions.
-These types of grant money does not have to be paid back.
+The Pell Grant and the Federal Supplemental Education Opportunity Grant (FSEOG) are funds supported by the U.S. federal government to assist students with the cost of attendance.
+These grants are limited to students with financial need, who have not earned their first bachelor’s degree, or who are enrolled in certain post-baccalaureate programs through participating institutions.
+These types of grants do not have to be paid back.

 The MCC grant is a need-based grant available to students who show financial need.
 This can be in combination with federal grants or on its own.
 Each student is automatically considered for this Grant and no application or additional materials are required. (*MCC Grant eligibility requires a minimum semester enrollment of 6 credits.
 Note that enrollment requirements for other aid programs, Pell or federal loans for example, vary.
 Students are always encouraged to discuss their aid package with the Financial Aid Office.)